-Our SEN information report Date: September 2023
+Date: September 2024

 Bishop Bronescombe is a Church of England school and Christian values are at the heart of everything we strive to achieve with our pupils.
-All staff, parents, pupils and members of the Governing bodywork hard to achieve the very best for the children in our care.
-We want every child who attends our school to achieve, and we aim to ensure the best provision for every child who attends our school.
-All the staff at Bishop Bronescombe have the enthusiasm to inspire children to learn and to make progress with their individual skills and talents.
-The inclusive provision that we provide ensures that each child has the opportunity to share their gifts and talents, and with God's help, become amazing.
+All staff, parents, pupils and members of the School Monitoring Council work hard to achieve the very best for the children in our care.
+We want every child who attends our school to achieve and we aim to provide for every child who attends our school.
+All the staff at Bishop Bronescombe have the enthusiasm to inspire children to learn, to make progress with their individual skills and talents.

 Our support staff assist the teachers to deliver our BB Bold curriculum.
-We want children to attain high standards but also to enjoy what they do; we encourage them to laugh and have fun.
-It is not surprising that happier children are more likely to fulfil their academic potential, and we aim to create an environment in which this is true for our children, and one in which our children flourish.
+We want children to attain high standards but also to enjoy what they do, we encourage them to laugh and have fun.
+We are in the age of excellence and enjoyment, we believe that we can do both.

-We believe in a holistic approach to education; making sure that we support children in all aspects of their learning journey: academically, socially, emotionally, physically, spiritually, morally and culturally ensuring we meet all their individual needs.
+We believe in a holistic approach to education making sure that we support children in all aspects the learning journey: academically, socially, emotionally, physically, spiritually, morally and culturally ensuring we meet all their individual needs.
 This can only be done if we give the children every opportunity to show us their potential.